simonmichael/hledger/hledger/hledger_commands.m4.md

 ## accounts
 Show account names.
 Alias: a.

+`--declared`
+: show account names declared with account directives

+`--posted`
+: show account names posted to by transactions

 `--tree`
-: show short account names, as a tree
+: show short account names and their parents, as a tree

 `--flat`
 : show full account names, as a list (default)